MKamelll/pat/README.md

 # pat
 A shell

-To build the shell either `dub build` and run in the same directory `./pat`
+To build the shell `dub build` and run in the same directory `./pat`